attack-monkey/flat-code-guide/Data-only objects, functions, pipes, and libs.md

 ```

+This is perfectly fine, but it means that the `says` method is really bound to the object that it exists on.

-The reason for prefering data-only objects is that code in Flat is organised into functions, libs, and pipes, rather than methods and classes.
+Code in Flat is organised into functions, libs, and pipes, rather than methods and classes.

+So instead, in flat - the `says` method becomes a function that accepts any object that has a `value` property of type string.

 **function**